Late time interacting cosmologies and the Hubble constant tension: Main results and discussion

-Focusing now on Model B, which assumes a negative coupling $\deltadmde$ and a constant, but freely varying, dark energy equation of state $\wfld$ within the $\wfld>-1$ region, we notice again the same shift on the cosmological parameters, regardless the prior is introduced in the Hubble parameter ($H_0$) or in the Supernovae Ia intrinsic magnitude ($M_B$), as can be noticed from Tab.~\ref{tab:model_B}.
-As in Model A, the value of $H_0$ in this interacting cosmology is larger than within the $\Lambda$CDM framework (see the red curves in Fig.~\ref{fig:h0}), albeit slightly smaller than in Model A, due to the strong anti-correlation between $\wfld$ and $H_0$~\cite{DiValentino:2016hlg,DiValentino:2019jae}.
-Consequently, a larger value of $\wfld>-1$ implies a lower value of $H_0$.
-Nevertheless, a $2\sigma$ preference for a non-zero value of the dark matter-dark energy coupling is present also in this case, and also when the CSB dataset is considered: for the three data combinations presented here, there is always a preference for a non-zero dark matter-dark energy coupling.
-Notice that the minimum $\chi^2$ in Model B is smaller than that corresponding to the minimal $\Lambda$CDM framework, but slightly larger than that of Model A, which is nested in Model B. The differences between the minimum $\chi^2$ in Model A and Model B, however, are small enough to be considered as numerical fluctuations.
-Since, as previously stated, $\wfld$ and $H_0$ are strongly anti-correlated, a more negative value of the dark energy equation of state (i.e.\ $\wfld=-0.999$ as in Model A, close to the prior limit) is preferred by both the CSBH and the CSBM data combinations.
+Focusing now on Model B (see Tab.~\ref{tab:model_B}), which assumes a negative coupling $\deltadmde$ and a constant, but freely varying, dark energy equation of state $\wfld$ within the $\wfld>-1$ region, we notice, as in Model A, a smaller value of the matter density and a larger value of the Hubble parameter (see Fig.~\ref{fig:h0}) to compensate for the effect of the energy flow between the dark energy and dark matter sectors.
+The value of $H_0$, however, is slightly smaller than in Model A, due to the strong anti-correlation between $\wfld$ and $H_0$~\cite{DiValentino:2016hlg,DiValentino:2019jae}, since a larger value of $\wfld>-1$ implies a lower value of $H_0$.
+Nevertheless, a mild preference (up to $\sim 2\sigma$) for a non-zero value of the dark matter-dark energy coupling is present also in this case, for four out of the five data combinations presented in this study.

+Notice that the minimum $\chi^2$ in Model B is smaller than that corresponding to the minimal $\Lambda$CDM framework, and also smaller than that of Model A, which is nested in Model B, as expected.
+However there is no indication for a preference of this Model B over the $\Lambda$CDM canonical one from the C, CB, CS ans CSB data sets, as can be inferred from the values of $\Delta_{\rm AIC}$ shown in Tab.~\ref{tab:model_B}.
+Moreover, even if $\Delta_{\rm AIC}<0$ for the CSBM case, its value is very small and therefore not statistically significant.